shawngraham/ar-archaeology/augment-your-archaeology-draft.md

 http://www.react-hub.org.uk/heritagesandbox/projects/2012/ghosts-in-the-garden/

 Note:
 Also excursus into Techumseh Lies Here & ARGs.
-This is a lovely mixture of place & audio, makes a compelling experience
+This is a lovely mixture of place & audio, makes a compelling experience. list - what makes a compelling arg experience?
+1 - strong storytelling
+2 - discovery/deciphering & documentation
+3 - cross-media
+4- blending of the boundaries b/w reality/fiction
+5-
+...as per this: http://readwrite.com/2007/12/26/alternate_reality_games_viral_marketing; see also McGonigle's opus

 ...Low friction AR...